netascode/terraform-aci-nac-aci/docs/labs/guide_terraform_manual.md

 - terraform fmt
 - iac-validate

-Terraform fmt verfiies the format and syntax of the Terraform scripts and can be used to either re-format the scripts on the fly or simply highligt any diviation from best practice.
+Terraform fmt verifies the format and syntax of the Terraform scripts and can be used to either re-format the scripts on the fly or simply highlight any deviation from best practice.
 We will be using the latter in this lab.

 ```sh
 root@terraform-aac:/terraform-aac# terraform fmt -check -recursive -diff
 root@terraform-aac:/terraform-aac#
 ```

-If the command returns an empty output as above does it mean that no diviation from best practice was found.
+If the command returns an empty output as above does it mean that no deviation from best practice was found.

-The `iac-validate` tool runs the ACI as Code syntax and semantics checks as this can not be done using Terraform. `iac-validate` is a publicly available tool written by Cisco CX, but it can not be used for anything without the cooresponding schema and validation rules.
-In this lab are we storing the schema and validation rules withing the `terraform-aac` repository.
+The `iac-validate` tool runs the ACI as Code syntax and semantics checks as this can not be done using Terraform. `iac-validate` is a publicly available tool written by Cisco CX, but it can not be used for anything without the corresponding schema and validation rules.
+In this lab we are storing the schema and validation rules within the `terraform-aac` repository.

 ```sh
 root@terraform-aac:/terraform-aac# iac-validate ./data/
 root@terraform-aac:/terraform-aac#
 ```

-Again, if no output are provided by the tool does it mean that no syntax or scemantic issues where found.
+Again, if no output is provided by the tool it means that no syntax or semantic issues where found.

 ## ACI as Code Plan Stage

-With the desired configuration validated in the previous step are we ready to execute a `terraform plan`, which indicates the objects that will be added/removed from the ACI fabric in order for its configuration to match the desired configuration.
+With the desired configuration validated in the previous step we are ready to execute a `terraform plan`, which indicates the objects that will be added/removed from the ACI fabric in order for its configuration to match the desired configuration.

 But before doing this is it required to define a number of environment variables that defines the IP address of the APIC, credentials to use, etc.